Ian Reid's Photos Are Just as Crazy as His Skateboarding Videos

 You've created some of the rawest skate videos in history.
 How would you describe them to someone who has never seen them, and how'd you get into filming?

 It was because the kids in my hood weren't getting out of the hood.
-Because I was skateboarding, I was travelling a lot and wanted to show them things outside of our area.
+Because I was skateboarding, I was traveling a lot and wanted to show them things outside of our area.
 So I started filming stuff to show them when I got back from my travels.
 The two videos I put out were just real life.
 It's what was going on for me at that time.
 But it was also a time before the internet.
 You couldn't just type in "crazy shit" and see crazy shit back then.

 I think some of your crazy shit holds the test of time.
 Wasn't there a shooting in the last one?